neptune0170/fluttermedia/README.md

 ## Comming Soon
-Receive notifications when someone likes or comments on your post, Message Your Friends and Followers with End to End encrypted because your privacy matters.
+Receive notifications when someone likes or comments on your post, Message Your Friends and Followers with End to End Encryption because your privacy matters.

 ## OVERVIEW/IMAGES